 What is a degree project?

-A degree project is an independent project for students to develop specialised knowledge within a subject.
-A degree project corresponds to approximately 20 weeks of full-time study.
-The degree project is not only an important part of the study programme; many students find that it is the most interesting and rewarding part of their studies, while also being the most demanding and challenging component.
-The degree project marks the end of the study programme, but also the start of professional life.
-The degree projects are often executed in collaboration with companies and can lead to employment, but can also be done in collaboration with a department and serve as an entry point for a career within academia.
+A degree project is an independent project for students to develop specialised knowledge within a subject and it corresponds to approximately 20 weeks of full-time study.
+It is an important part of the study programme and, for many students, it is the most interesting and rewarding part of their studies, while also being demanding and challenging.

-The degree project is to focus on an interesting issue within the chosen area, and the emphasis shall be on the investigation and analysis of that issue - a task which requires the integration of knowledge from many different courses and the acquisition of new knowledge.
-The solution to the problem shall be of interest not only to the client, but also to a wider audience.
+The degree project is carried out independently by the student who develops specialised knowledge on an interesting issue within the chosen area.
+To investigate and analyse the issue the student shall integrate knowledge from many different courses and acquire new knowledge.
+The results shall be of interest to the client and to a wider audience.

 How can I find a degree project placement?